WICG/webmonetization/docs/counter.md

 ```

 This is different from [the exclusive content](exclusive-content.md) and
-[remove ads](remove-ads.md) examples, where we bound `monetizationstart`.
+[remove ads](remove-ads.md) examples, where we bound `monetization`.
+The
-`monetizationstart` fires when Web Monetization initializes.
+`monetization` event fires when Web Monetization initializes.
-`monetizationprogress` fires every time there's a micropayment from the Web
+The `monetizationprogress`, on the other hand, fires every time there's a micropayment from the Web
 Monetization provider to the site.

 There's some attributes of the micropayments that don't change, like currency details.
 We set these currency details on the very first micropayment.